 Rehabilitation/Treatment Facilities: Over the years, we have received frequent feedback that in addition to helping offender participants deal with their criminal actions, the BTL program has a substantial impact on helping them understand what role drug and alcohol addiction may have played in their behaviors and choices.
 This feedback led us to create a modified version of our program geared to residents of rehabilitation centers, halfway houses, and homeless facilities.
 Read more here.

 Peer-Facilitated Projects: To extend our program to prisons in the most remote locations, BTL created a peer-facilitated format.
 With the oversight of just one BTL volunteer, inmate participants come together to study and progress through the program on their own.
-In Texas, the program is primarily facilitated by TDCJ Field Ministers (inmates who have graduated from the theological seminary college located at the Darrington Unit), and has been well-received by prison system personnel and inmate participants.
+In Texas, the program is primarily facilitated by TDCJ Field Ministers (inmates who have graduated from the theological seminary college located at the Memorial Unit), and has been well-received by prison system personnel and inmate participants.
 Peer-facilitated projects are currently conducted in over 20 prisons in Texas and two in California.

-Sex Offender Treatment Facilities: In Texas, the BTL program is offered to sex offenders who are incarcerated in Sex Offender Treatment Facilities (SOTF).
-BTL has completed projects at the SOTF in the Goree Unit (Huntsville), Hightower Unit (Dayton), Neal Unit (Amarillo), Stringfellow Unit (Rosharon), and Wainwright Unit (Lovelady).
+Sex Offender Treatment Facilities: In Texas, the BTL program is offered to sex offenders who are incarcerated in the following Sex Offender Treatment Facility (SOTF) locations: Clements and Neal Units (Amarillo), Goree Unit (Huntsville), Hightower Unit (Dayton), LeBlanc Unit (Beaumont), Stringfellow Unit (Rosharon), and Wainwright Unit (Lovelady).
 Sex offenders in other states have participated in BTL projects since 2010.